 will usually be available in the job artifacts.
 Check those out to identify the

 source of the problem if the job output itself is not sufficient.
-In the web
+The artifacts

-view, job artifacts are available at the right side.
+Artifacts are available at the right side of the job output:

 Fix any issues that look to be introduced by your changes and push new versions (or even debugging commits).
 Testing will be automatically retried every time.

 As mentioned previously, no steps are needed for infrastructure failures as affected jobs will be automatically retried.
 Infrastructure issues include (but are not limited to) e.g. pipeline jobs failing to start, jobs crashing due to lack of resources on the node they ran on, or container registry issues.
 If in doubt, feel free to retry the job yourself.
 You can find the retry button right above the GitLab artifacts links, as shown in the screenshot above.